Updated 8 June 2026

 Easiest ways to get started on Oracle

 Zero configuration is required.
-If you want to SAVE your scenarios so they can be replayed later, you only need to sign-up for a free account.
+If you want to CREATE your own tables and INSERT data, you only need to sign-up for a free (Oracle.com) account.

-In my opinion, LiveSQL is your easiest path.
-If the point of the class is to learn how to design a table, how to get data out of your table, how to put application logic into your database (PL/SQL), then LiveSQL gives you everything you need.
+FreeSQL is your easiest path to getting started with the Oracle AI Database, and in fact you can use it to work with multiple versions of database, including both 19c and 26ai.
+If the point of the class is to learn how to design a table, how to get data out of your table, how to put application logic into your database (PL/SQL), then FreeSQL gives you everything you need.

 Pros